The ICE is governed by a trustee board which is responsible for the Institution’s strategic decision making.

 David Norman Porter BEng (Hons) MSc CEng FICE

-In this position, David is the chief highways engineer and the head of the civil engineering profession within the Northern Ireland Civil Service.
+In this position, David is the Chief Highway Engineer and the Head of the Civil Engineering Profession within the Northern Ireland Civil Service.
 He is responsible for the development of the department’s professional and technical staff, engineering policies and standards, health and safety, and leads on procurement and the internal consultancy.
-Previously, David was the chief executive of the Rivers Agency, the flood defence and drainage authority for Northern Ireland, and also held the posts of director of development and director of operations with the agency.
+Previously, David was the Chief Executive of Rivers Agency, the flood defence and drainage authority for Northern Ireland, and also held the posts of Director of Development and Director of Operations with the agency.

 Julie Wood BSc (Hons) CEng FICE

-Julie is a major projects leader, a Chartered Fellow of the Institution of Civil Engineers (ICE) and an Honorary Fellow of the Association of Project Management.
+Julie is a transformative leader in major infrastructure projects, a Chartered Fellow of the Institution of Civil Engineers (ICE), and an Honorary Fellow of the Association for Project Management.

 Richard Bayfield BSc (Hons) MSc CEng CEnv FICE FCIARB